Fire and rescue services

 Long pants are most appropriate for men.
 Long skirts are most appropriate for women.

 Bhutan does not recognise de facto or same-sex relationships.
-You need to provide a marriage certificate to be eligible for a dependent spouse visa.
+You must provide a marriage certificate to be eligible for a dependent spouse visa.

 Visa and other entry and exit conditions can change at short notice.